walidmedani/SQL-Web_Analytics/Analyzing Traffic Sources.md

-# Finding top traffic sources
+# Finding Top Traffic Sources
 This query identifies the top traffic sources driving sessions to the website by grouping data by source, campaign, and referrer.
 It helps determine which marketing campaigns and traffic sources were most effective in generating website visits.

 utm_source: Source of traffic (e.g., Google, Facebook).